 - Within ERAS our program is listed as University of Rochester/Internal Medicine.
-We offer four tracks: UR Categorical at Strong Memorial, UR Primary Care Track at Strong Memorial, UR Research Pathway at Strong Memorial, and UR Preliminary at Strong Memorial.
+We offer five tracks: UR Categorical at Strong Memorial, UR Primary Care Track at Strong Memorial, UR Rural Primary Care, UR Research Pathway at Strong Memorial, and UR Preliminary at Strong Memorial.
 Please be sure to select the appropriate track(s).

 - We select candidates for PGY1 positions ONLY through the National Residency Matching Program (NRMP).
-We never offer positions outside the match.
+We do not offer positions outside the match.

 - We use email as our primary method of communicating with applicants.
 Please check your email frequently.

 The following items are required as part of your ERAS application

 - Personal statement—This is a brief narrative statement discussing your interest in this particular internship, plans for residency training, and your career goals in medicine.